 Waiting is no fun.
 Whether it’s waiting for a job offer, waiting for a house to sell, or waiting for a relationship to begin, the need to wait, without the ability to change anything, can be very frustrating and simply exhausting.

 Thankfully I’ve learned some things since that dreary twenty-sixth birthday.
-Mostly, these years of singleness have taught me much about a God who hears our prayers, cares for our needs, and is very near to us in our suffering.
+Mostly, these years of singleness have taught me much about God.
+He hears our prayers, cares for our needs, and is very near to us in our suffering.